 Requa was charged with unlawfully manufacturing marijuana after a sheriff’s deputy found 26 growing marijuana plants at her Long Lake Drive home.
 A deputy went to her home Nov.
 24 after receiving an anonymous tip about potential drug activity there.

-The deputy smelled marijuana from the home, and Requa initially denied that she was manufacturing, selling or using pot.
-However, she later told the deputy she and her sister had been smoking marijuana in the home and that she had a small amount of marijuana, but did not have a medicinal authorization.
+The deputy smelled marijuana from the home, but Requa initially denied that she was manufacturing, selling or using pot.
+However, she later told the deputy she and her sister had been smoking marijuana in the home and that she had a small amount of marijuana, but did not have a medical authorization.
 The deputy saw two marijuana plants near the back sliding doors.

 The deputy later obtained a search warrant and seized the plants.

 Requa’s attorney, Saxon Rodgers, said he is investigating a possible defense based on whether a tenant of Requa’s who had a medical marijuana authorization was legally manufacturing marijuana in her garage.
 Authorities have been unable to locate Requa’s tenant, who has a warrant for his arrest, Rodgers said.